Penalized Estimation of Directed Acyclic Graphs From Discrete Data

 We consider in this section applying the CD algorithm to a real data set that has been extensively studied.
 The data set was generated from a flow cytometry experiment conducted by \citet{Sachs05}, who studied a well-known signaling network in human primary CD4+ T-cells of the immune system.
 This chosen network was perturbed by various stimulatory and inhibitory interventions.
 Each interventional condition was applied to an individual component of the network.
 Simultaneous measurements were taken on $p=11$ proteins and phospholipids of this network from individual cells under each condition.
 Since three interventions were targeted at proteins that were not measured, samples collected under these conditions were observational.
 Among the 11 measured components, five proteins and phospholipids were perturbed.
 The data set contains measurements for $n=5,400$ cells.
 Each variable has three levels (high, medium and low), and consequently, the size of a component group of $\bmbeta$ is 6 for this data set.

-Figure~\ref{fig:dflowcyto}A shows the known causal interactions among the 11 measured components of this signaling network.
+Figure~\ref{fig:cyto}A is a plot for the known causal interactions among the 11 components of this signaling network.
 These causal relationships are well-established, and no consensus has been reached on interactions beyond those present in the network.
 This network structure is often used as the benchmark to assess the accuracy of an estimated network.
 Therefore, we call it the consensus model.
-Our estimated network by the CD algorithm with 15 edges is shown in Figure~\ref{fig:dflowcyto}B. The DAG is qualitatively close to the consensus model.
+Our estimated network by the CD algorithm with the smallest SHD along the solution path is shown in Figure~\ref{fig:cyto}B. The DAG is qualitatively close to the consensus model.